Habeas corpus in the United States: Habeas corpus in the 21st century

-On September 29, the U.S. House and Senate approved the Military Commissions Act of 2006, a bill which suspended habeas corpus for any alien determined to be an "unlawful enemy combatant engaged in hostilities or having supported hostilities against the United States" by a vote of 65-34.
-(This was the result on the bill to approve the military trials for detainees; an amendment to remove the suspension of habeas corpus failed 48-51.)
+On September 29, the U.S. House and Senate approved the Military Commissions Act of 2006, a bill which suspended habeas corpus for any alien determined to be an "unlawful enemy combatant engaged in hostilities or having supported hostilities against the United States" by a vote of 65–34.
+(This was the result on the bill to approve the military trials for detainees; an amendment to remove the suspension of habeas corpus failed 48–51.)
 President Bush signed the Military Commissions Act of 2006 (MCA) into law on October 17, 2006.
 With the MCA's passage, the law altered the language from "alien detained ... at Guantanamo Bay":

 The Supreme Court ruled in Boumediene v.
 Bush that the MCA amounts to an unconstitutional encroachment on habeas corpus rights, and established jurisdiction for federal courts to hear petitions for habeas corpus from Guantanamo detainees tried under the Act.
 Under the MCA, the law restricted habeas appeals for only those aliens detained as enemy combatants, or awaiting such determination.
 Left unchanged was the provision that, after such determination is made, it is subject to appeal in federal courts, including a review of whether the evidence warrants the determination.
 If the status was upheld, then their imprisonment was deemed lawful; if not, then the government could change the prisoner's status to something else, at which point the habeas restrictions no longer applied.

 There is, however, no legal time limit which would force the government to provide a Combatant Status Review Tribunal hearing.
 Prisoners were, but are no longer, legally prohibited from petitioning any court for any reason before a CSRT hearing takes place.

 In January 2007, Attorney General Alberto Gonzales told the Senate Judiciary Committee that in his opinion: "There is no express grant of habeas in the Constitution.
 There's a prohibition against taking it away."
 He was challenged by Sen. Arlen Specter who asked him to explain how it is possible to prohibit something from being taken away, without first being granted.
 Robert Parry wrote in the Baltimore Chronicle & Sentinel:

 The Department of Justice in the George W. Bush administration took the position in litigation that the Military Commissions Act of 2006 does not amount to a suspension of the writ of habeas corpus.
 The U.S. Court of Appeals for the D.C.
-Circuit agreed in a 2-1 decision, on February 20, 2007, which the U.S. Supreme Court initially declined to review.
+Circuit agreed in a 2–1 decision, on February 20, 2007, which the U.S. Supreme Court initially declined to review.
 The U.S. Supreme Court then reversed its decision to deny review and took up the case in June 2007.
-In June 2008, the court ruled 5-4 that the act did suspend habeas and found it unconstitutional.
+In June 2008, the court ruled 5–4 that because the Bush administration did not claim that the act suspended habeas, and because habeas was a constitutional right, the act was unconstitutional.